NethermindEth/research-basic-Cairo-operations-big-integers/README.md

 # uint384

-Implementation of basic operations between unsigned 384-bit integers (some operations are also supported for signed 384-bit integers).
+Implementation of basic operations between unsigned 384-bit integers.
+Some operations are also supported for signed 384-bit integers.
+(Note that Cairo's native "integer" is of 251 bits)

 The library follows and extends Cairo's common library `uint256`.
 The usage and logic is almost the same as in `uint256`.
 All operations from `uint256` are implemented here for 384 bits.